johnkary/johnkary.net/_posts/2012-11-05-now-powered-by-jekyll-and-github-pages.md

     pandoc --from=html --to=markdown --no-wrap --output=2009-12-08-my-post-title.md 2009-12-08-my-post-title.html

 The Pandoc-generated Markdown files were very accurate for the most part.
 The only fail was I had to re-split the paragraph text because the original Jekyll import dumped my paragraphs without `<p>` tags, so Pandoc just merged that text together.
 I also had to clean up some poor formatting from some older posts, but nothing major for my 20 blog entries.

+### Liquid Templating Language ###

+Jekyll uses the [Liquid Templating Language](http://liquidmarkup.org/).
+I felt very at home with it right away because it's basically exactly like [Twig Templates](http://twig.sensiolabs.org/doc/templates.html).
+And Twig is inspired by Jinja2 templates, which uses the same syntax.
+I don't know who was "first" in all of this, but there was no additional learning curve to learn templating.

+### Syntax Highlighting ###

+Jekyll has support for the great syntax highlighting Python library [Pygments](http://pygments.org/) which supports just about every language you could ask for.

+It supports PHP, but I had to dig around a bit to find its PhpLexer option `startinline`.
+If you don't specify the `startinline` option, Pygments will only start highlighting after it finds `<?php`.
+I don't use `<?php` in my code examples, so my highlighting wasn't working until I found [this Jekyll issue](https://github.com/mojombo/jekyll/issues/31) introducing `startinline`.

+{% highlight jinja %}
+{% raw %}
+    {% highlight php %}
+    // No source highlighting
+    $name = $person->getName();
+    {% endhighlight %}

+    {% highlight php startinline %}
+    // Source highlighting without opening PHP tag
+    $name = $person->getName();
+    {% endhighlight %}
+{% endraw %}
+{% endhighlight %}

 If you see any problems with the site, please ping me on Twitter [@johnkary](http://twitter.com/johnkary)